henry-oberholtzer/MessageBoard/README.md

 # MessageBoard

-A web application built with C# and Razor Pages, using the MVC structure and a MySQL database, using the EFCore framework.
+A web application built with C# and Razor Pages, using a MVC structure and a MySQL database, using the EFCore framework.

 By Henry Oberholtzer